 Deputy Director, Open Nuclear Network | Director, Datayo Project

-Melissa Hanham is the Deputy Director of Open Nuclear Network at One Earth Future, and also directs its Datayo Project.
-She is an expert on weapons of mass destruction (WMD), which include nuclear, chemical, and biological weapons, and their delivery devices such as missiles, and bombers.
-Hanham has studied North Korea and China’s WMD programs for over a decade.
+Melissa Hanham is the Deputy Director of Open Nuclear Network (ONN), a programme of One Earth Future, and also directs its Datayo Project.
+She is an expert on weapons of mass destruction (WMD), which include nuclear, chemical and biological weapons and their delivery devices such as missiles and bombers.
+She has studied North Korea and China’s WMD programs for over a decade.

-Hanham is an expert on open-source intelligence, incorporating satellite and aerial imagery, and other remote sensing data, large data sets, social media, 3D modeling, and GIS mapping.
-She is particularly focused on the monitoring and verification of international arms control agreements using open-source evidence.
-Hanham also uses open-source information to study export-control systems and proliferation finance activities.
+Melissa is an expert on open source intelligence, incorporating satellite and aerial imagery and other remote sensing data, large data sets, social media, 3D modeling and GIS mapping.
+She is particularly focused on the monitoring and verification of international arms control agreements using open source evidence.
+Melissa also uses open source information to study export-control systems and proliferation finance activities.